History

 August 2011

-Nexeon raises another £40million and announces the establishment of a 250 tonne pa manufacturing facility.
+Nexeon raises another £40million and announces the intention to establish a 250 tonne pa manufacturing facility

 December 2011